Temple Owls: Rugby

-Soccer
+Men's soccer

 The soccer program was established in 1926, producing five Olympians en route to surpassing the 500-win milestone in the fall of 1996.
-Soccer team is currently coached by Brian Rowland, entering his 4th season in 2021.
+The team is currently coached by Bryan Green, a former associate head coach at University of Louisville, who succeeded Brian Rowland in December 2022.

 Previous head coach David MacWilliams guided the Owls to three straight A-10 Tournament appearances in 2010, 2011 and 2012.
 All-time, the program has made six NCAA Tournament appearances (1966, 1967, 1973, 1976, 1978, 1985) and won first-round games in three of those appearances (1966, 1976, 1978).
 The Owls won the Soccer Bowl in 1951 and went undefeated in 1953 to win an Intercollegiate Soccer Football Association National Championship.

 Other men's sports

 Cross Country and Track & Field

 Men's and women's cross country and track & field teams are coached by Elvis Forde, who entered his inaugural season in 2014–15.
 In 2012, Travis Mahoney became the first-ever Temple cross country runner to score points at the NCAA Championships, placing fifth and earning his second All-American honor in the sport (2nd team in 2011, 1st team in 2012).
 Earlier in 2012, Mahoney was Temple's first-ever First Team All-American for track & field when he placed fifth in the 3000-meter steeplechase at the NCAA Championships.

+One of the program's most notable athletes, Eulace Peacock remains a giant in the history of the sport.
+In the mid-1930s, Peacock brought national attention to himself and the Temple program with a string of sprinting victories over famed Ohio State and Olympic Games star Jesse Owens.